 Let’s use investing in the stock market as another example:

 The same is true about solar.
-A company might offer you a much cheaper deal… but you need to question why it’s less expensive.
+A company might offer you a much cheaper deal.
+But you need to question why it’s less expensive.

 Where is the equipment manufactured?
 What are the loan details?
 Do they have a guarantee?
 What is the predicted ROI?
 How long is the Payback Period?
 How experienced are the actual people who will install your system?
 Does the company employ engineers or just “solar design specialists”?
 In short, you need to ask the right questions.

 Below are a few aspects to focus on when choosing who to choose to partner with on your solar installation: